lsst-epo/canto-dam-assets/README.md

 ![Screenshot](./resources/img/canto-logo.png)

-This plugin is intended to be used with the [Canto Digital Asset Management](https://www.canto.com/product/) (DAM) web system
+This Craft CMS plugin adds a Field Type with GraphQL support for the [Canto Digital Asset Management](https://www.canto.com/product/) (DAM) web system.

 ## Overview

-This plugin works by leveraging a modified version of the [Canto Universal Connector](https://support.canto.com/en/support/solutions/articles/9000159770-universal-connector) to provide the asset picker for your Canto library inside of Craft CMS..
+This plugin works by leveraging a modified version of the [Canto Universal Connector](https://support.canto.com/en/support/solutions/articles/9000159770-universal-connector) to provide the asset picker for your Canto library inside of Craft CMS.

 ![Screenshot](./resources/screenshots/canto-dam-assets-picker.png)

-It stores all of the Canto asset data in Craft CMS as a JSON blob, which can be accessed via Twig or GraphQL.
+It stores all of the selected Canto asset data in Craft CMS as a JSON blob, which can be accessed via Twig or GraphQL.

 The Canto asset data is represented as a [Laravel Collection](https://laravel.com/docs/10.x/collections), allowing you to use the various [Collection methods](https://laravel.com/docs/10.x/collections#available-methods) to search, sort, filter, etc. the data.